Nezo96/AuthMeReloaded-password-decryption-and-validation-in-Javascript/README.md

 You can use this password checking in your projects

 <h3 align="center">
-<bold>Before you run any of these commands please change data inside every single files to your data to ensure that code will work properly</bold>
+<bold>Before you run any of these commands please change data inside every single file to your data to ensure that code will work properly</bold>
 </h3>

 To install all dependencies type